 You’ll probably recognize the liquorice/aniseed flavor from Indian dishes.
-The taste is relatively strong and far from sweet but not unpleasant to my taste buds.
+The taste is relatively strong but not unpleasant to my taste buds.

 I certainly wouldn’t recommend the candy coated fennel seeds for digestive problems.
 Sugar is one of the causes of flatulence and really, not everything should taste sweet (I swear we’re getting to a point where sugar is in or on just about everything).